Frequently Asked Questions

 Can the English proficiency requirement be waived?

-Does the university have an ESL program and an admissions agreement with the program?
+Does the university have an admissions agreement with an ESL program?

 Will I have to retake the English Language proficiency exam prior to entering the second year of the LLM program?
 What are the minimum scores?